St Mary's C of E School Truro

 - To implement the current legal requirements of the Foundation Stage (EYFS) and the New National Curriculum.

 At St Mary’s C of E School, we have been on a journey over the last three years to improve the teaching and learning of mathematics.
-Led by our Maths Leads, Mr Leigh Pritchard, and Miss Kim Rundle, we have worked to improve our children’s understanding of maths through development of the teaching for mastery approach within our school.
+Led by our Maths Leads, Mr Rob Dempsey, and Miss Kim Rundle, we have worked to improve our children’s understanding of maths through development of the teaching for mastery approach within our school.
 This has involved training on each of the principles of teaching for Mastery, planning support and enhancing our classroom mathematical environments.

 We are currently participating in the Mastering Number Project (NCETM) for our youngest pupils supporting them to develop good number sense.
 This project aims to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
 The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number to support success in the future.